This site requires a more recent version of Adobe Flash Player to function properly.

-Hair care is a stable and growing market where L'Oreal commands the second largest share after Procter & Gamble.
-Hair care contributes about 20.5% to L'Oreal's net sales.
+Hair care is a stable and growing market, and L'Oreal commands the second largest share in the segment, after Procter & Gamble.
+Hair care accounts for about 20.5% of L'Oreal's net sales.

 Highest R&D as percentage of net sales and marketing expenses in the beauty care industry which ensures market leadership

 Launching new and innovative products is crucial to growing or even maintaining share in the beauty care industry.
-L'Oreal spends the most on R&D as a percentage of sales when compared to its competitors.
-This helps L'Oreal remain a leader in the cosmetics market.
+L'Oreal spends more on R&D as a percentage of sales as compared to its competitors.
+This has helped L'Oreal remain a leader in the cosmetics market.

 Booming Skin Care due to anti-aging creams

-Anti-aging creams and anti-cellulite skin care products are in high demand among aging populations in developed countries notably Japan (oldest demographic), US and Western Europe.
+Anti-aging creams and anti-cellulite skin care products are in high demand among the aging populations in developed countries, notably Japan (oldest demographic), the U.S., and Western Europe.
 A big chunk of L'Oréal's skin-care business comes from anti-aging products.
 The anti-aging market comprises of those products that can treat multiple signs of skin aging at one time, and is a fast-growing segment under the anti-aging beauty products.

 Growth of natural products categories and "Masstige" segment as well as male product lines